rdegraaf/Murderhoboz/Geography/facci.md

 against Eosahai; many suspect that if they can catch both Eosahai and Thimeera weak at the same time again, they will not hesitate to make another attempt at conquering Eosahai.

-Individuals have no choice in their careers or in where they live; by default, people inherit the careers of their parents and must remain in the district where they were born.
+The Faccian economy is strictly controlled by its government.
+Individuals have no choice in their careers or in where they live; by default, people inherit the careers of their parents and must remain in the districts where they were born.
 Anyone who wishes to move to another region or to change careers can apply to the government planning commissions.
 If someone else wants to make the opposite swap, then a request might be granted right away.
 But more often, the planning commission will file away the request and only consider it if some year's